-The TOE is defined uniquely by its name and version number TnD v5.1 on COSMO J in EAC with PACE Configuration.
+The TOE is defined uniquely by its name and version number TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration).

-2.9 Results of the Evaluation
+2.9 Evaluation Results

-The evaluation lab documented their evaluation results in the [ETR], which references an ASE Intermediate Report and other evaluator documents, and Site Technical Audit Reports for the sites $[STAR]^2$.
+The evaluation lab documented their evaluation results in the [ETR], which references an ASE Intermediate Report and other evaluator documents, and Site Technical Audit Report(s) for the site(s) [STAR]2.